Ihor Shvaika

-Ihor Oleksandrovych Shvaika (born 25 February 1976 in Troyitskoye, Kalmykia) is a right-wing Ukrainian politician and a former Minister of Agrarian Policy and Food of Ukraine.
+Ihor Oleksandrovych Shvaika (born 25 February 1976) is a right-wing Ukrainian politician and a former Minister of Agrarian Policy and Food of Ukraine.
 Shvaika was elected to the 7th Ukrainian Verkhovna Rada during the 2012 parliamentary election as a member of the All-Ukrainian Union "Freedom" party.

 Biography

-Born in the Russian Republic of Kalmykia east of Ukraine where he spent the first 2 years of his life, Shvaika grew up in the city of Lutuhyne, Luhansk Oblast after 1978.
+Shaivka was born into an ethnic Ukrainian family in the Russian Republic of Kalmykia.
+In 1978, the family returned to their native town of Lutuhyne, Luhansk Oblast.
 He graduated from school with honors and entered the National University “Yaroslav the Wise Law Academy of Ukraine” in Kharkiv to study law.
 During this time he already worked as a legal adviser to a number of private companies.
 He graduated with a law degree in 1998, and then joined a private law firm called "Terra" as "Deputy Director of Legal Affairs".
 During the following year he headed the law firm "Ilyashev and partners" and in 2000 he started his own law firm called "Zeus".